Here are my 5 best baby sleep training tips:

 - The best place to start is a solid, and consistent bedtime routine, at a decent hour.
 This will help teach your baby predictability.
 The more your baby knows what's coming, the more likely she will accept it.
 You can start with something simple like a bath and reading a book.
 It doesn't have to be anything complex.
 As long as it is the same routine, every night, at the same time.
 Eventually your baby will get use to this routine and know it's time to go to bed.

 - Create a good sleep environment.
 This may include things such as: room darkening shades, swaddling (if your baby is young), comfortable jammies, proper room temperature.
 Anything that helps make your baby as comfortable as can be, to promote a restful night's sleep.

 - The next thing is a biggie.
-What I always teach parents is to put your baby down to sleep "drowsy but awake".
+I always teach parents to put their baby down to sleep "drowsy but awake".
 This may be a little difficult, but it is essential to getting your baby sleeping through the night.
 Your baby has to learn the skills to fall asleep independently, so that she may do the same when she wakes in the middle of the night.
 A baby that falls asleep by rocking or nursing, will expect the same thing when she wakes at night.
 Since babies have many short sleep cycles, they wake a lot.
 So I'm pretty sure you don't want to keep running in your baby's room to rock or nurse her back to sleep all night.
-Maybe an occasional wake up, and there's no problem with this.
+Maybe an occasional wake up, sure.
 But if you are up all night, helping your baby get back to sleep, then neither of you are getting any good sleep.
-You will be doing yourself and your baby a favor, by putting her down to sleep awake.
+It's important to put your baby down to sleep awake.